DamienPup/TwitchChat-To-Do-List/README.md

 ## Important Files

+- `CLIENT_ID.txt`:
-- `CLIENT_ID.txt`: Used by `generate_token.py` to generate an oauth token.
+  - Used by `generate_token.py` to generate an oauth token, and pretty much nothing else.
+  - If you generate your token manually, this is a nice place to store your client id.
+- `auth.js`:
-- `auth.js`: Holds bot username, channel to join, and oauth token.
+  - Holds login settings, including your oauth token, bot username, and channel name
+- `settings.js`:
-- `settings.js`: Holds the main settings for the overlay.
+  - Holds the main settings for the overlay and bot
+  - Includes the active task limit, scrolling settings, auto-delete settings, command names and alisies, command help messages, and command permissions.
+- `style_settings.css`:
-- `style_settings.css`: Holds the visual settings for the overlay.
+  - Holds the visual settings for the overlay.
+  - Includes fonts, font sizes, and various color options.

 > [!CAUTION]
 > Any file that isn't one of these is NOT intented to be user-editable!